ucll-programming/course-material/exercises/objects/assignment-interval.en.md

 * It should have two fields: `lower` and `upper`.
 * The constructor should allow the user to initialize these fields.

-Note that if `lower` is greater than `upper`, the interval is considered empty.
 ::::

 ::::USAGE